AcademySoftwareFoundation/OpenImageIO/src/doc/stdmetadata.rst

 .. option:: "Orientation" : int

-    y default, image pixels are ordered from the top of the display to the ottom, and within each scanline, from left to right (i.e., the same rdering as English text and scan progression on a CRT).
-But the "Orientation"` field can suggest that it should be displayed with different orientation, according to the TIFF/EXIF conventions:
+    By default, image pixels are ordered from the top of the display to the bottom, and within each scanline, from left to right (i.e., the same ordering as English text and scan progression on a CRT).
+But the `"Orientation"` field can suggest that it should be displayed with a different orientation, according to the TIFF/EXIF conventions:

     ===  ==========================================================================
-     0   normal (top to bottom, left to right)
+     1   normal (top to bottom, left to right)
-     1   flipped horizontally (top to botom, right to left) 2   rotated :math:`180^\circ` (bottom to top, right to left) 3   flipped vertically (bottom to top, left to right) 4   transposed (left to right, top to bottom)
+     2   flipped horizontally (top to bottom, right to left) 3   rotated :math:`180^\circ` (bottom to top, right to left) 4   flipped vertically (bottom to top, left to right) 5   transposed (left to right, top to bottom)
-     5   rotated :math:`90^\circ` clockwise (right to left, top to bottom) 6   transverse (right to left, bottom to top)
+     6   rotated :math:`90^\circ` clockwise (right to left, top to bottom) 7   transverse (right to left, bottom to top)
-     7   rotated :math:`90^\circ` counter-clockwise (left to right, bottom to top)
+     8   rotated :math:`90^\circ` counter-clockwise (left to right, bottom to top)
     ===  ==========================================================================

 .. option:: "PixelAspectRatio" : float